Freddy Kempf

 As a prolific recording artist, Freddy’s most recent albums includes both the BIS Records’ 2019 release of Prokofiev sonatas and the 2015 release of Freddy’s Tchaikovsky recital which received great critical acclaim.
 His 2010 recording of Prokofiev’s Piano Concertos Nos.
 2 & 3 with the Bergen Philharmonic Orchestra and Andrew Litton was nominated for the Gramophone Concerto Award with the associated magazine describing the collaborative duo as “a masterful Prokofievian pair”.
 This partnership was followed by the 2012 recording of Gershwin’s works for piano and orchestra, and was described in the press as “beautiful, stylish, light, and elegant… magnificent”.
 Meanwhile, Freddy’s 2011 solo recital disc of works by Rachmaninov, Bach/Busoni, Ravel and Stravinsky, was praised by BBC Music Magazine for its “wonderful delicate playing and fine sense of style”.

-This 2023/24 season includes recitals at Kioi Hall in Tokyo and Izumi Hall in Osaka followed by soloist performances of Beethoven’s Piano Concerto No. 1 with the Westdeutsche Sinfonia in Leverkusen and the Vivaldi Orchestra in Milan’s Sala Verdi.
+This 2023/24 season saw Freddy Kempf perform recitals at Kioi Hall in Tokyo and Izumi Hall in Osaka as part of his most recent Japan tour followed by two soloist performances of Beethoven’s Piano Concerto No. 1 with the Westdeutsche Sinfonia in Leverkusen and with the Vivaldi Orchestra in Milan’s Sala Verdi.
+The 2024/25 season will see Freddy perform recitals at the Seoul Winter Festival, a UK tour with the Brno Philharmonic, and a series of UK recitals playing Rachmaninov’s Piano Concerto No.2 with the Malta Philharmonic.

 Freddy is based in Germany with his family and is a keyboard professor at Munich City Music School.